Shot-down stable processes: Preliminaries

-We will prove that the first time a c\`adl\`ag process flies over the complement of an open set, that is the shot-down time, is a stopping time.
-As we shall see, the setting of this subsection is more general than in the rest of the paper.
+The first time the process $X$ flies over the complement of $D$, that is the shot-down time, is indeed a stopping time.
+The proof depends on the debut theorem for progressively measurable processes.